Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 In the original experiment by the authors, they select first 360 correct predictions for classes A, N and O and first 220 correct predictions  for the class ~ to evaluate the success rate of targeted attack.
 But here one for each of the 36 possibilities is evaluated.

 __Type II Attack:__ A physical injection attack where the attacker is closer to the victim.
 Done using electro magnetic interference.
 Adversary may not be able to access the ECG directly or they want to perform attack without leaving a digital tampering footage.
-Hence, without a digital access to the ECGs, attack is injected on-the-fly via physical processes.
+Hence, without a digital access to the ECGs, attack is injected on-the-fly (during the run, do something without interrupting the operation) via physical processes.
   - Since Type II attacks are done by electromagnetic interference,  'skewing in time domain between perturbation and ECG' due to attackers lack of knowledge of the exact start time of the ECG may affect the end result.
 So, this is modeled here by shifting perturbation at various amounts before adding to victim (Inspired by the 'Expectation over Transformation' from another paper ), such shifting is considered as a ' shifting transformation' of the original measurement (of what?) and specifued in the optimization problem.
   - Filtering of the incoming signals is also modeled.
 2 widely used filters are shown.
 In the generation (of what?), rectangular filter removes all the power within the selected frequency range.
 To generate filtering resistant perturbations, the power (why is power constrained?) of perturbations is constrained within the filtered frequency bands during the optimization procedure.
 Using Fast Fourier Transform, perturbation is transformed from time domain to frequency domain, and the power of frequency domains less than 0.05 Hz and 50/60 Hz is masked to zero.
 And then inverse fourier transform to time domain.
   - The duration of attack (smaller duration means lower exposure risk) is also studied here.
 Termed as 'Perturbation window size'.